A Theoretical and Computational Analysis of Full Strong-Branching: Main results

 We conduct the first study comparing branch-and-bound trees employing different variable selection rules to the optimal branch-and-bound tree.
 Detailed results are presented in Section~\ref{sec:experiments}.

 We consider the following variable selection rules: strong-branching with linear score function, strong-branching with product score function, most infeasible, and random.
-We evaluate the performance of these rules on a wide range of problems: multidimensional variants of knapsack problem (packing-type, covering-type, and mixed packing and cover instances), lot-sizing and variants, vertex cover, chance constraint programming (CCP) models for multi-period power planning and portfolio optimization, and stable set on a bipartite graph with knapsack sides constraint (100 instances for each model).
-Note that all these instances have up to $20$ binary variables since we are unable to run the DP algorithm of Theorem~\ref{thm:DP} for larger instances.
+We evaluate the performance of these rules on a wide range of problems: general packing and covering IPs (packing-type, covering-type, and mixed packing and cover instances), lot-sizing and variants, vertex cover, chance constraint programming (CCP) models for multi-period power planning and portfolio optimization, and stable set on a bipartite graph with knapsack sides constraint (100 instances for each model).
+Note that all of these instances have up to $20$ binary variables since we are unable to run the DP algorithm of Theorem~\ref{thm:DP} for larger instances.
 See Section~\ref{sec: Data generation} for a detailed description of all these instances.

 We present a discussion of all our results (together with tables and explanatory figures) in Section~\ref{sec:compres}.
-Here are some of our notable findings on sizes of branch-and-bound tree trees: \begin{itemize} \item Random consistently performs the worst. \item Strong branching \textit{almost} always performs the best.
-Strong branching is out-performed by most-infeasible branching strategy on the CCP multi-period power planning problem. \item While the performance of two variants of strong-branching is comparable on all problems considered in this study, strong branching with product score function (SB-P) dominates over strong branching with linear score function (SB-L) on 8 out of 10 problems, although by a small margin. \item The geometric mean of branch-and-bound tree size using strong-branching remains less than twice the size of optimal branch-and-bound tree for all problems considered in this study. \end{itemize} Finally, see Figure \ref{fig:gmratio} for a summary of the computational results.
-It is clear that while strong-branching does quite well (within a factor of $2$), there is clearly scope for coming up with better rules for deciding branching variables, for example for problems such as CCP multi-period power planning problem.
+Here are some of our notable findings on sizes of branch-and-bound tree trees: \begin{itemize} \item Random consistently performs the worst. \item Strong branching \textit always performs the best. \item While the performance of two variants of strong-branching is comparable on all problems considered in this study, strong branching with product score function (SB-P) dominates over strong branching with linear score function (SB-L) on 8 out of 10 problems, although by a small margin. \item The geometric mean of branch-and-bound tree size using strong-branching remains less than twice the size of optimal branch-and-bound tree for all problems considered in this study.
+This is not that case for all branching rules: the Random rule (and sometimes even the most-infeasible rule) is typically many more times larger than the optimal branch-and-bound tree. \end{itemize} Finally, see Figure \ref{fig:gmratio} for a summary of the computational results.
+It is clear that while strong-branching does quite well (within a factor of $2$), there is clearly scope for coming up with better rules for deciding branching variables, for example for problems such as CCP portfolio optimization.
 It would be interesting to see if one can use machine learning techniques to learn from the optimal branch-and-bound trees.

 In previous section (see Corollary~\ref{cor:bdg_lb}), we have seen an example where strong-branching performs badly while alternative branch-and-bound tree that has exponentially lesser nodes, branches on integer variables.
 So a natural question we would like to understand is the percentage of times the optimal branch-and-bound tree branches on integer variables for the various instances.
 These results are presented in Table~\ref{tab:ratio}.
 We note that there are multiple optimal trees.
 So it may be possible that these exists other optimal trees with a slightly different number of branchings on integer variables.